apioo/fusio/README.md

 ## Configuration

 * __Adjust the configuration file__
-  Open the file `configuration.php` in the Fusio directory and change the key `psx_url` to the domain pointing to the public folder.
-Also insert the database credentials to the `psx_connection` keys.
+  Open the file `.env` in the Fusio directory and change the key `FUSIO_URL` to the domain pointing to the public folder.
+Also insert the database credentials to the `FUSIO_DB_*` keys.
 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
 It can be executed with the following command